Spwahle/Front-end-Developer-Interview-Questions/README.md

 #### General Questions:

 * What did you learn yesterday/this week?
+[DONE]I use multiple sources for my everyday learning process.
+Whether it be Team Treehouse, Lyndia or simply reading docs.
+Most recently I learned that about VueJS.
+It's an interesting and easy to use framework.

 * What excites or interests you about coding?
+[DONE]What excites me about coding is the ability to create solutions to problems today via my contributions of code.
+Some subjects of problem domains are more interesting than others but in the end the code is always fascinating.
+Coding is an awesome blend of creativity and logic.
+More important though is the ability to learn almost anything at any given time.
+I enjoy the contributions that people give to the world but also I myself enjoy contributing.

 * What is a recent technical challenge you experienced and how did you solve it?
 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?
 * Talk about your preferred development environment.
 * Which version control systems are you familiar with?
+[DONE] I'm familiar with Git mostly, though I've glanced at other types.
+It's something that I started utilizing from the first time I started coding.
+I find the features implemented with Github is very helpful.

 * Can you describe your workflow when you create a web page?
+The workflow for when I create a webpage starts with research, setting up a timeline and briefing myself on the outline of the project.
+The time period for this one depends on the project type.
+From there I'll sketch out some wireframes and basic design ideas.
+Next I'll typically set up a grid that

 * If you have 5 different stylesheets, how would you best integrate them into the site?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?